-Study three: The association between the physical layout of the LTCF-U and the experience of Burnout amongst caregivers.
+Study Three: The Association between Physical Layout of LTCF Units and the Experience of Burnout Among Caregivers

-Aims and objectives
+Aims and Objectives

-Psychological Well-Being of the residents living in Long Term Care Facilities is highly related to their social engagement, social support, affection and compassion, which is mostly provided by the caregivers (Baltes M M, 1996; Lindenberg, 1996; Mendes de Leon, Glass, & Berkman, 2003).
-On the other hand, Burnout amongst caregivers, causes decreased compassion, short temper, communication problems, reduced work motivation, decreased quality of care, fatigue, anxiety, and casus high turnover problems (Cutler, Kane, Degenholtz, Miller, & Grant, 2018; Hunt, Denieffe, & Gooney, 2017).
+Psychological well-being of the residents living in LTCFs is highly related to their social engagement, social support, affection, and compassion, which is mostly provided by their caregivers (Baltes, 1996; Lindenberg, 1996; Mendes de Leon et al., 2003).
+However, burnout among caregivers causes decreased compassion, short temper, communication problems, reduced work motivation, decreased quality of care, fatigue, anxiety, and causes high turnover (Cutleret al., 2006; Hunt et al., 2017).

-Therefore, addressing the caregivers' Burnout as residents' need, is an essential factor in enhancing the resident's Well-Being and Quality Of Life (Danaci & Koç, 2019).
-The third study aims to explore the association between the physical layout of the LTCF-U and the experience of Burnout amongst caregivers.
-The current study will address this association by using the LTCF-U typologies retrieved from study one.
+Therefore, in light of the needs fulfilled by caregivers, addressing caregivers’ burnout is essential to ensuring the SWB and QoL of LTCF residents (Danaci & Koç, 2019).
+The third study aims to explore the association between the physical layout of LTCF units and the experience of burnout among caregivers.
+The current study will address this association by using the LTCF unit typologies retrieved from Study One.

 Study hypothesis

-There will be differences in burnout of the caregivers that are working in the different typologies.
+There will be differences in burnout among caregivers working in the different layout typologies.

-Typologies with less caregivers' burnout will be associated to typologies with better subjective Well-Being and Quality Of Life (retrieved from study two) .
+Typologies with less caregiver burnout will be associated with typologies that have better SWB and QoL (retrieved from Study Two) .

-Participants:
+Participants

-One hundred LTCF qualified nurses and nurse aids, randomly chosen from different LTCF typologies (retrieved from the first study) that will be sampled so that they represent the different layout typologies.
-Inclusion criteria: working a full time position in the facility for over six months, working only in a single unit and not working in more than one job, working directly with the residents, able to read and understand the Hebrew questionnaire.
+One hundred LTCF qualified nurses and nurse aids, randomly chosen from different LTCF typologies (retrieved from the Study One) will be sampled so that they represent the different layout typologies.
+Inclusion criteria are: 1) participants must have worked in a full-time position in the facility for over six months, 2) work only in a single unit and not in more than one job, 3) work directly with the residents, and 4) be able to read and understand the Hebrew questionnaire.

-Instruments:

-The independent variables
+Instruments

+Independent variables:

-The long term care facility physical layout typologies
+a) PTCF physical layout typologies

-The current study will address the association by using the LTCF-U typologies retrieved from study one.
+The current study will address the association by using the LTCF-U typologies retrieved from Study One.

-The dependent variable: Measuring the participants’ burnout

-Caregivers working in a Long Term Care Facilities might experience burnout problems.
-The caregivers' burnout of will be measured by two complementary tools: the single question Life Satisfaction Measure and The Shirom-Melamed Burnout Questionnaire.
+Dependent Variables: Caregiver burnout will be measured using two complementary tools: the single-item Life Satisfaction Measure and The Shirom-Melamed Burnout Questionnaire.

-b) Life Satisfaction Measure.
-(Lucas & Donnellan, 2012)
+b) Life Satisfaction Measure (Lucas & Donnellan, 2012)

-The life satisfaction measure is addressed in the second study.
+The life satisfaction measure is addressed in Study Two.

 c) The Shirom-Melamed Burnout Questionnaire (SMB-Q)

-The different conceptualizations of burnout are reflected by the distinction between measures that assess burnout; some asses several dimensions of burnout, and others asses a single dimension.
-The Shirom-Melamed Burnout Measure (SMBM) operationalizes burnout as a syndrome combining cognitive weariness, emotional exhaustion, and physical fatigue,(Grossi, Perski, Evengård, Blomkvist, & Orth-Gomér, 2003; Shirom & Melamed, 2006).
+The different conceptualizations of burnout are reflected by the variety of measures to assess it.
+Some asses several dimensions of burnout, and others asses a single dimension.
+The Shirom-Melamed Burnout Measure (SMBM) operationalizes burnout as a syndrome combining cognitive weariness, emotional exhaustion, and physical fatigue (Grossi et al., 2003; Shirom & Melamed, 2006).

-The study assumes that there is a correlation between the physical layout of the LTCF-U and some of the caregivers' SMBM burnout dimensions.
-For example, long walking distances, inefficient location of support rooms, and poor visibility (control) from the nursing station might be correlated to the physical fatigue.
-Additionally, inefficient location or lack of recreation rooms for the staff might affect the caregivers' exhaustion and cognitive weariness.
+The study assumes that there is a correlation between the physical layout of the LTCF units and some of the caregivers’ SMBM burnout dimensions.
+These include, for example, walking long distances, inefficient location of support rooms, and poor visibility (and therefore control) from the nursing station.
+These may be correlated with physical fatigue.
+Additionally, inefficient location or lack of recreation rooms for the staff may affect the caregivers’ exhaustion and cognitive weariness.